nzm798/StarRocks-Kettle-Connector-plugin/README.md

 // and you need to explicitly add the '__op' column at the end of 'partial-update-columns','k1,k2,k3'.
 'partial-update'='true'
 'partial-update-columns'='k1,k2,k3'
-// StarRocks supports two types of data delivery semantics, "at-least-once" and "exactly-once".
-// "Exactly-once" is implemented through the Stream Load transaction interface using transactions and checkpoints.
-// "At-least-once" achieves data accuracy through a retry mechanism,
-// where if the system doesn't receive a confirmation message after data processing, it will resend the data.
-// The default is exactly-once.
-'semantic'='exactly-once'
-// The import parameters of Stream Load, using JSON format for import.
-'loadProps'={}
 // The maximum size of data that can be loaded into StarRocks at a time.
 // Valid values: 64 MB to 10 GB.
 'maxbytes'=94371840